 Spaying or Neutering

 Spaying or neutering your pet is done at 6 months of age.
-This is recommended for females as it prevents pregnancy, uterine infections, breast tumours, and behavioural issues.
-In males, it prevents prostate disease and tumours, as well as behavioural/marking behaviours.
+This is recommended for females as it prevents pregnancy, uterine infections, breast tumours and behavioural issues.
+In males, it prevents prostate disease and tumours, as well as behavioural problems and marking behaviours.

 If you have a new puppy and are looking for training resources, we recommend: